canonical/tf-lite-examples-snap/README.md

 ## Edge TPU

 TensorFlow Lite supports Coral Edge TPUs.
-We have tested this snap with their [USB Accelerator](https://coral.ai/products/accelerator).
+The snap has been tested with the [Coral USB Accelerator](https://coral.ai/products/accelerator).
+See [supported platforms](#supported-platforms).

 The correct udev rules need to be installed.
 For the USB Accelerator you can add the rules with this command: